 About Focus Fuel and Nutrition

-"Health coaching" is a pretty broad term, but that's what I do.
-I offer a wide variety of services (see the Services page for more information) because everyBODY is different, and healthy habits needs to work in the current context of your life.
+"Health Coaching" is a pretty broad term, but that's what I do.
+I offer a wide variety of services (see the Services page for more information) because everyBODY is different, and healthy habits need to work in the current context of your life.
 In general, my business is divided into two parts: helping individuals manage their weight and meet their training goals, and assisting families with their transition to healthier eating.

 My services fall in line with the following principles: